Student Handbook - Academic Policies

 Users should also be aware that their uses of the College’s IT Resources are not completely private.
 While the College does not routinely monitor individual usage of its computing resources, the normal operation and maintenance of the College's computing resources require the backup and caching of data and communications, the logging of activity, the monitoring of general usage patterns, the scanning of systems and network ports for anomalies and vulnerabilities, and other such activities that are necessary for the rendition of service.

-(d) an account appears to be engaged in unusual or unusually excessive activity, as indicated by the monitoring of general activity and usage patterns; or
+(c) an account appears to be engaged in unusual or unusually excessive activity, as indicated by the monitoring of general activity and usage patterns.

 (e) it is otherwise required or permitted by law.

-Any such individual monitoring, other than that specified in “(a)”, required by law, or necessary to respond to perceived emergency situations, must be authorized in advance by the Chief Information Officer or the Chief Information Officer's designees.
+The College may also monitor the activity and accounts of individual users, upon notice to the individual user, if there is reasonable cause to believe that the user has violated, or is violating, this or any other College Policy.
+Any individual monitoring, other than that specified in “(a)”, required by law, or necessary to respond to perceived emergency situations, must be authorized in advance by the Chief Information Officer or the Chief Information Officer's designees.

 Union College, in its discretion, may disclose the results of any such general or individual monitoring, including the contents and records of individual communications, to appropriate College personnel or law enforcement agencies and may use those results in appropriate College disciplinary proceedings.